Lombre/LemmaLearner-Java/README.md

 A version of my LemmaLearner project, written in Java instead of python.

 The idea is to generate a list of words with associated sentences based on a given set of texts (for example books), in a directly learnable order (one new word per sentence).
 The sentences can be chosen in a way to optimize the learning experience.
-The learning list can then be converted into things like anki cards, such that one can easily learn a language.
+The learning list can then be converted into things like Anki cards, such that one can easily learn a language.

 It works for different languages, but not languages without spaces (chinese, japanese, etc.).